robitalec/review-ohun/review.md

 **A statement of need**

+- TODO: compare, contrast with other options
+- TODO: how does ohun integrate with other packages?

 **Installation instructions**

 -   Please consider including a link to the documentation for the dependency `seewave` for installing and troubleshooting system requirements.
 For example: <https://rug.mnhn.fr/seewave/inst.html>

 **Vignette(s)**

+- TODO: split into multiple vignettes
+- TODO: consider not blocking warnings that a user would get on their own machine

 **Function Documentation**